Convolutional codes from unit schemes: Introduction

-The maximum distance attainable by an $(n,r)$ linear code is $(n-r+1)$ and this is known as the {\em Singleton bound} of the linear code, \cite{blahut,mac}.
-A linear code $(n,r,n-r+1)$ attaining the bound is called an {\em mds} (maximum distance separable) code.
-By \cite{ros} the maximum free distance attainable by an $(n,r,\delta;\mu)$ code is $(n-r)(\floor{\de/k}+1)+ \de +1)$.
-(The Singleton bound corresponds to the case $\delta =0$, that is, to a system with zero memory; a linear code.)
-The bound, $(n-r)(\floor{\de/k}+1)+ \de +1)$, on convolutional codes will be referred to as the {\em generalised Singleton bound}, and is denoted by GSB.
+The maximum distance attainable by an $(n,r)$ linear code is $(n-r+1)$ and this is known as the {\em Singleton bound}, see \cite{blahut} or \cite{mac}.
+A linear code $(n,r)$ attaining the maximum distance possible is called an {\em mds} (maximum distance separable) code.
+By Rosenthal and Smarandache, \cite{ros}, the maximum free distance attainable by an $(n,r,\delta)$ code is $(n-r)(\floor{\de/r}+1)+ \de +1$.
+The case $\delta =0$, which is the case of zero memory, corresponds to the linear Singleton bound $(n-r+1)$.
+The bound $(n-r)(\floor{\de/r}+1)+ \de +1$ is then called the {\em generalised Singleton bound}, \cite{ros}, GSB, and a convolutional code attaining this bound is known as an {\em mds convolutional code}.